Felipe Nasr: 2021

 Going into 2021, the Nasr-Derani combination won the Daytona quali race, for which Nasr had qualified in first place.
-Race results did not come instantly, however, as the pair finished sixth in Daytona and retired in the same spot at Sebring after Nasr collected the #5 Cadillac at turn 1 during the fifth hour.
+Race results did not come instantly, however, as the pair finished sixth in Daytona and retired in the same spot at Sebring after Nasr collected the No. 5 Cadillac at turn 1 during the fifth hour.
 A successful defense from Ricky Taylor left Nasr second at Mid-Ohio, before the Brazilian once again finished second in Detroit.
 At the second race at Watkins Glen, Nasr was able to jump into the lead with a quicker pit stop and held off Renger van der Zande for his first win of the season, despite having to save fuel in the final stint.
 Fuel strategy proved decisive during the next round in Road America (for which Nasr took pole), as a late pit stop by Dane Cameron allowed Derani to inherit the lead and victory number two.
 Third at Laguna Seca was followed by a dominant performance at Long Beach: Nasr scored pole before setting the building blocks to finishing ten seconds ahead of the runners-up.
 Nasr took pole for the season finale, putting himself and Derani within striking distance of catching the pair of WTR's Ricky Taylor and Filipe Albuquerque.
-The AXR #31 was a frontrunner throughout the entire race, and Nasr was leading until being passed with 22 minutes remaining.
+The AXR No. 31 was a frontrunner throughout the entire race, and Nasr was leading until being passed with 22 minutes remaining.
 He then battled for second with Taylor before colliding at turn 10, the Acura going off and being forced to return the position to the Cadillac.
 Nasr crossed the line in second to claim his second IMSA title, his first alongside Derani.

 Nasr competing at the 2023 24 Hours of Le Mans.
 His first as a Porsche factory driver.

 Porsche Penske factory driver (2022–present)

 2022

 In December 2021, Nasr and Dane Cameron were the first drivers to be announced for the new Porsche Penske Motorsport project in the emerging LMDh category.
 In preparation for the introduction of the Porsche 963 in 2023, Penske entered the LMP2 class of the 2022 FIA World Endurance Championship with an Oreca 07, driven by Nasr, Cameron, and Emmanuel Collard.
 The trio finished Sebring eighth and took fourth at Spa-Francorchamps.
-At the 24 Hours of Le Mans, the early efforts of Nasr and Cameron brought the #5 Penske up to second, before a delaminating left front tyre caused the team to lose ground in hour six.
+At the 24 Hours of Le Mans, the early efforts of Nasr and Cameron brought the No. 5 Penske up to second, before a delaminating left front tyre caused the team to lose ground in hour six.
 In the end, Nasr and his teammates finished fifth in class.
 As Penske's focus shifted towards preparations for the LMDh programme, the LMP2 campaign was discontinued following the Le Mans weekend.
 During the same year, Nasr contested the three crown jewel events of the IMSA schedule in the GTD Pro class with Pfaff Motorsports: he, along with Mathieu Jaminet and Matt Campbell claimed a dramatic class win at Daytona, finished fifth at Sebring, and took third at Petit Le Mans The latter result earned Jaminet and Campbell the GTD Pro title.